heygrady/react-redux-notes/redux-wordpress.md

 ```

 ## Adding a list component to our route

+We need to create a "connected" containter component to display our list because we want to manage the list of posts from the redux store.

-Before we fill in our module we need to create the list component referenced in our view.
+Before we fill-in our module we need to create the list component referenced in our view.
 When you are building an app you should fill in the module for a container as you go.
-Meaning you don't really know what a module needs to go until you start connecting it to thing.
-Patterns will emerge as your component is used in more places.
-It typically very simple to refactor a module because it is only be used in a container component.
-We need to create a "connected" component to display our list because we want to manage the list of posts from the redux store.
+Meaning you don't really know what a module needs to do until you start connecting it to a container.
+Patterns will emerge as your module is used in more places.
+It is typically easy to refactor a module even when it's used in more than one container.

 Here's some commands for creating the necessary new files.